flatironinstitute/pytorch-finufft/docs/index.rst

 library.

-Currently, this supports both forward evaluation and backward differentiation in both values and positions for the `"type 1" and "type 2" <https://finufft.readthedocs.io/en/latest/math.html>`_ transforms.
+Currently, this supports both forward evaluation and backward differentiation in both values and positions for the :external+finufft:doc:`"type 1" and "type 2" <math>` transforms.

 .. toctree::
    :maxdepth: 2